74.9 F

 The company grew organically in step with the explosion of digital engagement avenues with health plan and provider-group customers, especially with the spread of telehealth and digital health-monitoring apps.

-Then, in late 2021, Boston-based PSG Equity acquired a majority stake in mPulse Mobile for an undisclosed sum.
+Then, in late 2021, Boston-based PSG Equity acquired a majority stake in mPulse for an undisclosed sum.
 This provided mPulse the cash to make acquisitions.

 Featured Articles